thelesbianlynx/ammy-compiler/README.md

-# ammy-compiler
+# Ammy Compiler
-Ammy - Compiler for the 'lili' (working name) programming language
+Compiler for the 'lili' (working name) programming language